ricardoreais/exam-evaluator/README.md

 ## Running the program

-You can run the game using this syntax:
+You can run the program using this syntax:

 ```sh
 ./a.out [Solved quizes folder] [Number of Threads]